Revenant01/BASYS3_Lib/README.md

 3. Instantiate and connect the modules in your project's top-level design.

-4. Refer to the documentation and examples provided in the "docs" directory for guidance on using specific modules.

 ## Acknowledgments

 We would like to express our gratitude to the open-source community for their valuable contributions and support.